kachick/chawan/README.md

 * The browser engine (HTML parsing, rendering, etc.) has been developed from scratch in the memory-safe Nim programming language.
 Some of these modules are now also available as separate libraries.
-* Uses QuickJS for JavaScript execution and regex matching.
+* Uses [QuickJS](https://bellard.org/quickjs) for JavaScript execution and regex matching.
 * Each buffer (page) is isolated in a separate process.
 File loading is done through dedicated loader processes.
 * termcap for basic terminal capability querying, and terminal queries where possible.
-* The default image decoder currently uses the `stb_image` library.
+* The default image decoder (PNG, JPEG, GIF, BMP) uses the [stb_image](https://github.com/nothings/stb) library, and WebP images are decoded using the [jebp](https://github.com/matanui159/jebp) library.
 Image codecs are handled as protocols, so users will be able to add their own codecs (once I document how it works...)

 For further details, please refer to the [architecture](doc/architecture.md) document.